-The progress of all Trust programmes will be monitored and their impact will be tracked - it is important to know the value that the Trust is adding.
-This requires the adoption of a common assessment and data collection system and a standard assessment calendar across all the schools in the Trust.
-It also requires a series of summary dashboards so senior leaders and governing boards can easily spot underperformance.
-External reviews and peer MAT reviews will ensure that our monitoring and evaluation of progress and impact are moderated effectively.
+The progress of all Trust programmes will be monitored and their impact will be tracked it is important to know the value that the Trust is adding.
+This requires the adoption of robust implementation plans with clear outcome indicators from each academy.
+We also enable a series of summary dashboards so senior leaders and governing boards can easily spot challenges and barriers.
+Internal and external reviews and peer MAT processes will ensure that these expectations are tracked and supported to enable all to build educational quality.